 Today, we’re on to Indian recipe #4: Vegan Palak Paneer!

 To be honest, the first time I ever had palak paneer I thought it was made with tofu.
 I found out later that the ‘paneer’ part is, of course, referring to paneer cheese.
 Who knew, right?

 I don’t follow a strict vegan diet, so why did I bother making this with tofu instead of paneer?

-Well, first of all, paneer is kind of hard for me to come by.
-I live in the town of Boring, Oregon (yes, it’s a real place), and they don’t sell a lot of Indian cheese at my local grocery store.
+Well, first of all, paneer is kind of hard for me to come by as they don’t sell a lot of Indian cheese at my local grocery store.

 Second, I just happen to love tofu.
 It’s high in protein, low in fat, and perfectly suited to soaking up a delicious sauce.

 I’ve been partnering with House Foods this year, which has been pretty awesome for me as a tofu-lover.

 Seeing as I *always* forget to press my tofu, I used my favorite hack of using boiling water to expel the excess moisture.